auth0/docs/articles/onboarding/cloud-sprint.md

 [Common Architecture and Scenarios](/architecture-scenarios) - Quick guidance on common Business Scenarios and Application Configurations and the things you need to know to get started.

-[Auth0 Learn Resources](https://auth0.com/learn/) - Explore these resources for guidance on topics including refresh tokens, 2FA, implementing SSO and migrating existing user data.
+[Auth0 Learn Resources](https://auth0.com/learn/) - Explore these resources for guidance on topics including Refresh Tokens, 2FA, implementing SSO and migrating existing user data.

 ### Step 3.
 Management Dashboard Guidance
 **When?**  You can access self service resources immediately.
 A live session is generally booked soon after the Technical Discovery & Guidance session.